bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 - `store-cleanup-system`: Has `tams-api/delete`

 To implement the authorisation, the authorisation server checks the requested scopes against the user's access when issuing a token.
-The TAMS server, or it's auth proxy, rejects requests without appropriate scopes.
+The TAMS server, or its auth proxy, rejects requests without appropriate scopes.

 ## Finer Grained Authorisation